Messerschmitt Bf 110 operational history: Night fighter operations

-The Bf 110 would be the backbone of the Nachtjagdgeschwader throughout the war.
+The Bf 110 would be the backbone of the Nachtjagdgeschwader throughout the conflict.
 The first units undertook defence operations over Germany as early as the autumn of 1940.
 Opposition was light until 1942, when British heavy bombers started to appear.

 One of the most notable actions of the Bf 110 occurred on the night of the 17/18 August 1943.
 Some Bf 110 units had been equipped with the experimental Schräge Musik system, an emplacement of two upward-firing cannon, which for its initial installations placed the twin-cannon fitment almost midway down the cockpit canopy behind the pilot, which could attack the blind spot of RAF Bomber Command's Lancaster and Halifax bombers, which lacked a ventral turret.
 Using this, NJG 5's Leutnant Peter Erhardt destroyed four bombers in 30 minutes.
 Despite excellent visibility, none of the RAF bombers had reported anything unusual that would indicate a new weapon or tactics in the German night fighter force.
 This ignorance was compounded by the tracerless ammunition used by the Bf 110s, as well as firing on the British bombers blind spots.
 Many RAF crews witnessed a sudden explosion of a friendly aircraft, but assumed, in some cases, it was very accurate flak.
 Few of the German fighters were seen, let alone fired on.
 Later on, as the specialist Bf 110G-4s were received by night fighter wings, the mid-cockpit mount was replaced by one at the extreme rear of the cabin.